Religious Education

 Click here to read the document in full.

-• Investigate how religions and other world views address questions of meaning, purpose and value.
+- Gain a broad understanding of how religions and other world views address questions of meaning, purpose and value.

 The statutory requirement is for 1 hour per week of RE teaching time which may be taught flexibly through weekly lessons, topics, assemblies, blocked pieces of work to fit with our school curriculum and our Spiritual, Moral, Social and Cultural Development, as well as key dates and celebrations.
 Lessons may feature written work, discussion, research, stories, role play and artwork and are accessible to all children.